peterandree/siegy/README.md

 # siegy
-calculates possible result from investment into siemens stock under certain assumptions Tayolored for my expectations but easily adjustable
+calculates possible result from investment into siemens stock under certain assumptions Taylored to my special situation but easily adjustable